guanzgrace/guanzgrace.github.io/_pages/about.md

 ---
 I am a fourth year PhD student in [Management Science and Engineering](https://msande.stanford.edu/) at Stanford, working with [Margaret Brandeau](https://profiles.stanford.edu/margaret-brandeau) and [Itai Ashlagi](https://web.stanford.edu/~iashlagi/).
 I'm interested in the intersection of machine learning and market design, and my current research focuses on leveraging the vast amount of data that exists today to improve equity and efficiency in healthcare markets while informing policy decisions.
 I'm grateful to be supported by the [NSF GRFP](https://www.nsfgrfp.org/), the [Stanford Data Science Scholarship](https://datascience.stanford.edu/programs/stanford-data-science-scholars-program) (2023-2025), and the [Stanford Technology & Racial Equity Graduate Fellowship](https://ccsre.stanford.edu/programs/technology-racial-equity-graduate-fellowship) (2022-2023).

 In 2020, I graduated from Princeton with a BS in Computer Science with minors in [Global Health & Health Policy](https://globalhealth.princeton.edu/) and [Statistics & Machine Learning](https://csml.princeton.edu/), where I was fortunate to work with [Mark Braverman](https://mbraverm.princeton.edu/) and [Barbara Engelhardt](https://profiles.stanford.edu/barbara-engelhardt).
-I formerly interned at [Columbia Business School](https://www8.gsb.columbia.edu/faculty-research/divisions/decision-risk-operations), [DeepMind](https://deepmind.com/) Health, [Google](https://google.com/), and [Two Sigma](https://www.twosigma.com).
+I formerly interned at [DeepMind](https://deepmind.com/) Health, [Google](https://google.com/), and [Two Sigma](https://www.twosigma.com).

 In my free time, you can find me weightlifting, swimming, and hiking.